vdjan/PowerShell-Docs/reference/docs-conceptual/learn/remoting/Running-Remote-Commands.md

 ## Windows PowerShell Remoting Without Configuration

-Many Windows PowerShell cmdlets have the ComputerName parameter that enables you to collect data and change settings on one or more remote computers.
+Some Windows PowerShell cmdlets have the ComputerName parameter that enables you to collect data and change settings on one or more remote computers.
 These cmdlets use varying communication protocols and work on all Windows operating systems without any special configuration.